AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 * float (jump out of normal flow position, stay at left or right side)
     > others elements could fill into the extra space as it can be. (if they want to start a new line to layout. `clear:both|left|right` will be helpful.

+* margin
+    >( if there are no real content that exists in a block, margin collapsing may happen standing next to its siblings)

+* border
+    >
+* padding
+* width / height
+    represent only its content's demension.

 ### what it looks like of Tree-like nested things?